cockroachdb/docs/src/current/v23.2/goldengate.md

 This section describes how to configure Oracle GoldenGate for PostgreSQL to work with CockroachDB.
 Oracle GoldenGate for PostgreSQL is the process that pulls data from [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html) over to CockroachDB.
 This is a separate installation from Oracle GoldenGate for Oracle, which will be used to pull source data and route it to proper [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html).
 For more information, refer to the [Oracle GoldenGate for PostgreSQL documentation](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/preparing-database-oracle-goldengate-postgresql.html).
 The following example uses a [CockroachDB {{ site.data.products.serverless }} cluster](https://cockroachlabs.com/docs/cockroachcloud/create-a-serverless-cluster).

-1. Edit the the `ODBC.ini` file to set up the ODBC data sources and configuration:
+1. Edit the `ODBC.ini` file to set up the ODBC data sources and configuration:

     {% include_cached copy-clipboard.html %}
     ~~~